TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 Unified Commerce allows retailers to provide a customer experience that is consistent across all channels at every location a customer engages with a retailer.
 The in-store experience matches an online experience.
 Perhaps most importantly the experience is fault free and frictionless, from the point of entry through to the point of sale.
 To ensure this, all retail channels and systems are integrated into one platform so that the backend operations of a retailer through to the point of sale can be managed at one unified location.

-Example retail departments that benefit from a Unified commercial experience through Unified Commerce supported integrated platforms:
+Example retail departments that benefit from a unified commercial experience through Unified Commerce supported integrated platforms:
 * Marketing
 * Sales
 * Customer success